 If the acrylic paint you’re using is too liquidy, you’ll struggle with it a lot on the surface of a pumpkin.
 You want your acrylic paint to be a little bit thick.
 However, when you apply a thick ground or a base, you have the freedom to thin your acrylics (as long as the ground is adequately dry).

 Additionally, your acrylic paint should definitely be thicker if you want to dot art your pumpkin.
 Dotting a pumpkin creates a unique, artful design that is unlike regular painting.
-You can thicken your acrylic paint for dotting by adding a homemade cornstarch mixture to the paint or using an acrylic gel medium. bear in mind that this would work if you have a more porous surface on the pumpkin; you should also be prepared to adjust the consistencyOpens in a new tab. and, as mentioned before, you might be tempted to lightly sand over the skin.
+You can thicken your acrylic paint for dotting by adding a homemade cornstarch mixture to the paint or using an acrylic gel medium. bear in mind that this would work if you have a more porous surface on the pumpkin; you should also be prepared to adjust the consistency and, as mentioned before, you might be tempted to lightly sand over the skin.

 Seven – Painted Pumpkins Cannot Last Forever